ckaestne/seai/lectures/04_goals/goals.md

 * Ideally: An independent party should be able to independently set up infrastructure to measure outcomes

 ----
-## Exercise: Specific Metrics for Spotify Goals?
+## Example: Specific Metrics for Spotify Goals?

 * Organization objectives?
 * Leading indicators?